mwdut/awq-my-repo/README.md

 # AutoAWQ Model Quantization CLI 🚀

 A command-line tool for quantizing Hugging Face models using AutoAWQ and uploading them to the Hub.
-Reduces model size by ~75% with minimal accuracy loss.

 ## Quick Start 👾